How to Watch Shark Week Online Without Cable

 Honestly, you could watch most of the 8 day Shark Week extravaganza for free with Philo’s week long trial.
 Unlike crummy cable, there are no obligations or contracts.
 Just cancel online if you don’t like it.

-In 2019, there are a number of new players when it comes to streaming Shark Week.
-Hulu with Live TV, Sling TV and fuboTV are now all viable options to watch Discovery Channel live.
-DirecTV Now decided to remove Discovery and other networks from its lineup.
+In 2020, there are a number of players when it comes to streaming Shark Week.
+Hulu with Live TV, Sling TV, Vidgo and fuboTV are now all viable options to watch Discovery Channel live.

 This quick guide will outline your choices for live streaming Shark Week on a Roku, Apple TV, Fire TV and other major streaming devices.